 Like Moneydance, Quicken doesn’t offer phone support.
 But they do offer live chat, which may be almost as good.
 For more routine questions, they also offer a FAQ page, Common Help Topics and the Quicken Community, where you can probably get most of your questions answered, often from other users.

 Moneydance enables you to put your entire financial life on a single platform.
-Once you link your accounts, Moneydance allows you to automatically download financial transactions from the different institutions.
+Once you link your accounts, Moneydance allows you to automatically download financial transactions from different institutions.
 It then organizes the transactions, automatically sorting them into their respective categories.

 Given how widely Quicken is used, it’s no surprise that it has the capability to be synchronized with more than 14,500 financial institutions.
 Chances are, any financial institution you’re currently doing business with will already be compatible with the platform.